tonyganch/gonzales-pe/README.md

 ##### Description

-This method is available only for a root node.
+This method should be called for a root node, because calling it for a child will be more time consuming.
 Calls the function for every node of a given type.
 This means not just child nodes, but grandchilds and so on.